Rishthegreat/Notes/MachineLearning/Deep Learning/Convolutional Neural Networks.md

 - To the CNN, a colored image that is 2 x 2 is a 3d array because of rgb
 - ![[Pasted image 20220803180534.png]]
 	- Convolutional operation
+	- Below is the intuitive way to look at this equation
 - ![[Pasted image 20220803180859.png]]
 	- You take the Feature Detector aka Kernel aka Filter and apply it to the image
 		- Usually the Filter is 3 x 3 but some use 5 x 5, etc